-Provision made by the Governor for enabling Public Officers to be Qualified to be Elected as Elected Members of the Legislative Council

-(Schedule 1, section 49(3))
+Provision made by the Governor for enabling Public Officers to be Qualified to be Elected as Elected Members of the Legislative Council (Schedule 1, section 49(3))

 - 1. No public officer may stand for election except with the consent of the Governor and in accordance with one of the Schemes set out in the Schedule below.
-The Governor's consent will not be given unless the Governor is satisfied that the granting of it would not be detrimental to either the interests of good governance or the effectiveness of the public service. - 2.
+The Governor's consent will not be given unless the Governor is satisfied that the granting of it would not be detrimental to the interests of good governance. - 2.
 Applications for permission to stand for election to the Legislative Council must be addressed to the Chief Secretary, through Directors and in writing, and must state which of the Schemes set out in the Schedule below they wish to adopt in the event of being elected.
 Such notice must be received by the Chief Secretary not later than 7 days prior to the close of nominations in the election. - 3.
-A public officer who is granted permission to stand for election will be allowed to take up to 7 days leave (unpaid if no paid leave is due) during the election campaign; any such leave which is unpaid is deemed to have been granted with the approval of the Governor on grounds of public policy in accordance with Regulation 7 of the Pensions Regulations, 2012.

-- 4. The provisions of this Notice will apply to all elections of Councillors until replaced or amended by a further notice. - 5.
-Directors have a duty to ensure that this Notice is brought to the attention of all their staff. - 6.
-This Notice replaces Gazette Notice No. 135 of 4 August 2016.
+A public officer who is granted permission to stand for election will be allowed to take up to 7 days leave (unpaid if no paid leave is due) during the election campaign; any such leave which is unpaid is deemed to have been granted with the approval of the Governor on grounds of public policy in accordance with Regulation 7 of the Pensions Regulations, 2012. - 4.
+The provisions of this Notice will apply to all elections of Councillors until replaced or amended by a further notice. - 5.
+Directors have a duty to ensure that this Notice is brought to the attention of all their staff.

+6. This Notice replaces the St Helena Gazette Notice Extraordinary No. 91 of 30 October 2019.